-Task To install and start the license server as a service on Linux

-- From the installation directory, execute sudo ./configure to generate the /etc/default/flexnetlsproducer_name file, which defines license server settings for your local environment.
-Do either of the following: - To generate the file with the default settings, simply issue the sudo ./configure command. - To generate the file with settings specific to your environment, run the command with one or more of the options described in the following table to edit settings as needed.
-For example, to update the port and user name for the license server service, you might enter the following, where 7071 and user1 are the new values to which you are updating the port and user name:
+options described in the following table to edit settings as needed.
+For example, to update the po user name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: Task То insta all and start the license server as a service on Linux To generate the file with settings specific to your environment, run the command with one or more options described in the following table to edit settings as needed.
+For example, to update the pouser name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: 1. pro oducer_name file, which defines license server settings for your local environment.
+Do either of the options described in the following table to edit settings as needed.
+For example, to update the po user name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: ٠ To generate the file with the default settings, simply issue the sudo ./configure command. • To generate the file with settings specific to your environment, run the command with one or more of the options described in the following table to edit settings as needed.
+For example, to update the port and user name for the license server service, you might enter the following, where 7071 and user1 are the new values to which you are updating the port and user name: sudo ./contigureport /0/1user user1 sudo ./configureport 7071user user1